Dansby Swanson Preview, Player Props: Cubs vs. Pirates

-On Thursday, Dansby Swanson (on the back of going 0-for-4) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Rob Zastryzny.
-First pitch is at 7:05 PM ET.
+Dansby Swanson -- .176 average over his past 10 games -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Mitch Keller on the hill, on August 25 at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Tigers.
+He had a hitless showing in his previous game (0-for-4) against the Pirates.

 Dansby Swanson Game Info & Props vs. the Pirates